rhdunn/cmudict/README.md

 understanding systems.
 The phone set for the dictionary contains 39 phones, which can be found in [phoneset](phoneset) along with example usage.

+Using John Wells' lexical sets, it has the following mergers:

+ *  TRAP-BATH
+ *  PALM-LOT
+ *  STRUT-COMMA
+ *  THOUGHT-CLOTH
+ *  NURSE-LETTER
+ *  FLEECE-HAPPY

 The Carnegie Mellon Speech Group does not guarantee the accuracy of this dictionary, nor its suitability for any specific purpose.
 In fact, a number of errors, omissions and inconsistencies are expected to remain in the